HikariBoy/UWAttend---3200_27/README.md

 - **Python 3.x:** Required to run the application
 - **Pip:** Python's package installer
 - **sqlcipher** Required to encrypt and decrypt the database
+# on an AWS EC2 instance install git
+sudo yum install git

+# use WINSCP to copy the filename.pem file to the EC2 instance
+# make the file read-write only by the ownder
+chmod 600 filename .pem
+# add the passkey to ssh
+ssh-add ./path/filename.pem

 ## Installation
 ### Clone the Repository